 On your death, the responsibility on checking whether any lump sum is covered by your available 'lump sum and death benefit allowance' is with your personal representatives dealing with your estate.
-More on this later in a later section of this factsheet.
+More on this in our other more detailed factsheets on the lump sum allowances.